- Reading Time = 4 minutes

-Most Canadians have just enough knowledge about mold to foster a nagging sense that it’s dangerous, yet not enough knowledge to understand that there’s no need to fear mold if you’re prepared.
+Most people have just enough knowledge about mold to foster a nagging sense that it’s dangerous, yet not enough knowledge to understand that there’s no need to fear mold if you’re prepared.
 Informed mold control brings a cleaner home and an easier mind, and that’s what you’ll get here, directions on how to fight mold and win.

 Why Mold Grows

 Mold thrives whenever warmth, moisture and a food source come together.
 That’s because mold spores are everywhere, even on surfaces that appear synthetic and food-free.
-Bathrooms are always a perennial source of mold because of the ample water, warmth and soap residue there, and windows are a particularly common Canadian mold breeding ground, too.
+Bathrooms are always a perennial source of mold because of the ample water, warmth and soap residue there, and windows are a particularly common mold breeding ground in places that get weather cold enough to cause running condensation on the inside face of the glass.If your windows formed running condensation this past winter – and many do during times of lower-than-usual temperatures – you probably have mold on the edges of your windows right now.

 Wherever mold grows indoors it can make you sick.
 Don’t aim for coexistence with mold because it never sleeps.
 If it’s started to grow a little, it will continue to grow a lot unless you dry the area and kill the spores.